 Ambassador Ranneberger is a managing partner and co-founder of Gainful Solutions.
 He has over 30 years of experience in international diplomacy in senior leadership positions.

-Mr. Nazari-Kangarlou brings more than 30 years’ experience to this position having served as an advisor to various large enterprises throughout the United States, Middle East, Europe and Australia, working in the fields of technology, health care, retail, manufacturing and distribution services.
+Mr. Nazari-Kangarlou brings more than 30 years’ experience to this position having served as an advisor and head to various enterprises throughout the United States, Europe, Africa, Middle East, and Australia, working in the fields of energy, construction, oil and gas, financing, telecommunications, technology, health care, retail, manufacturing and distribution services.

-Mr. Nazari-Kangarlou also launched Eye On Your Technologies, Inc. (EOYTECH), a company specializing in customized, stand-alone surveillance hardware systems with cloud-based intelligence monitoring and data storage security solutions.
+During his successful career as an entrepreneur, he co-founded and ran companies in renewable energy, security contracting, and cloud-based business security software.
+One of these companies, Eye On Your Technologies, Inc. (EOYTECH), started off in customized, stand-alone surveillance hardware systems, and then evolved into an integrated technology service provider with infrastructure installation management and cloud based services.
 While leading the business, he cultivated a domestic and international partner network with distributors around the world.
 Clients included Yahoo, Zurich Insurance, Skanska, Turner Construction, SD Deacon, State Farm Insurance and Opus West.
 Notably, while representing the Target Corporation, EOYTECH managed over 800 stores across the U.S., with another 1,100 locations relying on their services as a security reinforcement.

-Earlier in his career, Mr. Nazari-Kangarlou held leadership positions in account oversight and business development at Verizon Communications.
+Earlier in his career, he held leadership positions in account oversight and business development at Verizon Communications.
 There, he managed Fortune 200 clients and was recognized as being among the top 1% performers in new revenue earned among its worldwide sales staff.

-As a frequent presenter to business groups and internet audiences, Mr. Nazari-Kangarlou lectures on a range of business topics, including market analysis, product identification and development, strategic partnerships, venture capital, international contract negotiation, market penetration, sales, and business operations in evolving economic cycles.
+As a frequent presenter to business groups, Mr. Nazari-Kangarlou lectures on a range of business topics, including market analysis, product identification and development, strategic partnerships, venture capital, international contract negotiation, market penetration, sales, and business operations in evolving economic cycles.

 An early adopter of emerging technologies, Mr. Nazari-Kangarlou holds multiple certifications in business and marketing, software, security, hardware, and IT applications.
 Additionally, he speaks fluent Farsi.